 Sometimes, it’s easy to forget that NBA players are people too.
 They worry about their job performance, stress about their future and fear that they could be replaced.
-As the Feb.
-23 trade deadline approaches, this is something to keep in mind.
+Whenever trade talks are heating up – at start of an offseason or as a trade deadline approaches – this is something to keep in mind.

 Article, Evergreen, Featured, Top, Trade, Caron Butler, Dorell Wright, Garrett Temple, Jarnell Stokes, Maurice Harkless, Rashard Lewis, Denver Nuggets, Detroit Pistons, Miami Heat, Portland Trail Blazers, Sacramento Kings